 Unfortunately, Wainwright's excavation of the Southern Circle only exposed two-thirds of it, and even that is lost to us beneath the embankment of the new road.

-Hoping to solve the age-old mystery of when folk had gathered to celebrate at Durrington Walls - i.e., was it summertime or winter - Britain’s top archaeoastronomer, Professor Clive Ruggles of Leicester University, was invited to take sightings to find out exactly what the Avenue points at.
+Hoping to solve the age-old mystery of when folk had gathered to celebrate at Durrington Walls - i.e., was it summertime or winter - one of Britain’s top astronomers, Professor Clive Ruggles of Leicester University, was invited to take sightings to find out precisely what the Avenue points at.

 About 50% of the pigs found at Durrington Walls arrived as carcasses of meat intended for feasting and celebrations and were destined to be slaughtered as the sun set beneath Durrington Walls' western bank at the close of summer solstice day.
 These pigs were sacrificed to the sun and moon because their age was equivalent to the human female gestation period of nine months.

 Watching the sun go down from inside the Durrington Walls henge is an experience not to be missed.
-Especially so for the feeling you get when climbing out of the henge to find it is still daytime!
+Especially for the feeling you get when climbing out of the henge to find it is daytime!

 86. My photograph of the setting summer solstice sun seen from inside the Durrington Walls Henge.
 21 June 2018.

 A beaker burial, dated to 2,650 BC, was found to the left of the sun.
 Professor Stuart Piggott put the hex on this early date in actual archaeological anti-beaker-person bias because they might have come from Germany.